grafana/alloy/docs/sources/collect/datadog-traces-metrics.md

 ## Before you begin

 * Ensure that at least one instance of the [Datadog Agent][] is collecting metrics and traces.
-* Identify where you will write the collected telemetry.
+* Identify where to write the collected telemetry.
   Metrics can be written to [Prometheus][] or any other OpenTelemetry-compatible database such as Grafana Mimir, Grafana Cloud, or Grafana Enterprise Metrics.
   Traces can be written to Grafana Tempo, Grafana Cloud, or Grafana Enterprise Traces.
 * Be familiar with the concept of [Components][] in {{< param "PRODUCT_NAME" >}}.